quattor/quattor.github.com/_aquilon/site_configuration.md

 *Note: most `aq` commands are two words separated by an `_` (e.g. `add_personality`).
 For all these commands, it is possible to enter the command as two separate words (e.g. `add personality`).*

 Before starting using the `aq` command, you need get a Kerberos ticket.
-If the user you are logged on has been declared as a Kerberos principal, you can do it with `kinit` command (without parameters).
+Use the `kinit` command to get it.
+If the Kerberos principal to use is different from the current Linux user, pass its name as a parameter to the `kinit` command.

 ## Archetypes, domains...